3dcitydb/3dcitydb-docs/source/first-steps/setup-3dcitydb.rst

-    set SQLPLUSBIN= C:\\Oracle\\instantclient_11_2 ::Directory containing the SQL*Plus binary set HOST=localhost                             ::Name of the database server set PORT=1521                                  ::Port of the database server set SID=orcl                                   ::SID of the 3DCityDB database to connect to set USERNAME=citydb_v4                         ::Database user to connect with
+    set SQLPLUSBIN= C:\\Oracle\\instantclient_11_2 ::Directory containing the SQL*Plus binary set HOST=localhost                             ::Name of the database server set PORT=1521                                  ::Port of the database server set SID=orcl                                   ::SID or service name to connect to set USERNAME=citydb_v4                         ::Database user to connect with

 .. note::